Eyes Wide Open (Sabrina Carpenter album)

 Eyes Wide Open is the debut studio album by American singer Sabrina Carpenter.
 It was released by Hollywood Records on April 14, 2015.
 Carpenter began planning the project in 2014, after she launched her debut EP Can't Blame a Girl for Trying, as she wanted to make a full-length LP.
 All the tracks on that EP were included on the album.
-The album was recorded from 2013–2015 with the majority of the album being recorded in 2014.
+The album was recorded from 2013 to 2015 with the majority of the album being recorded in 2014.
 Musically, Eyes Wide Open is a folk-pop and teen pop record with acoustic and country influences.
 Its production consists of guitars, piano, drums and keyboards.
 Thematically, the album focuses on Carpenter's personal experiences, friendship, love and teenage problems.

 The album received positive reviews from music critics and debuted at number 43 on the US Billboard 200, number 31 on the US Billboard Top Album Sales chart, and number 14 on the US Billboard Digital Albums chart.
 The album sold over 12,000 copies in its first week of release.
 Eyes Wide Open produced two singles, "We'll Be the Stars", released on January 13, 2015, and the title-track "Eyes Wide Open", released on April 7, 2015.